IT Pro Verdict

 We're fans of the ability to open up an advanced composition field that lets you add subject headers, use enter for carriage returns, add HTML formatting and insert code, lists, tables and other custom text features in a manner that's reminiscent of Microsoft OneNote.

 In this context, the decision to give each chat message its own box in the main pane, rather than have contiguous IRC-style discussions, suddenly makes sense.
 You can also share animated GIFs via Giphy and use a limited set of custom Microsoft emoji and stickers including a rather old-school DIY meme creator, because that's absolutely what modern business users require from their communications tools.
 (These options can be disabled in the paid versions.)

 For both free and paid-for versions of Teams, you'll have to create an organisation for your users to join.
 However, you'll use different administration interfaces to configure them.

 The free version of Teams has extremely limited management capabilities, accessible from the Manage org option in the pulldown that appears when you click on your own profile as the workspace's sole administrator.
 You can see all your members, remove them if you want to and control whether or not they're allowed to invite others.
 That's it: you can't even add an extra admin.

-If you're starting from an Office 365 subscription, you'll similarly have to create a team for members of your organisation to join, and you can easily add individuals, groups or every member of your organisation to your team.
+If you're starting from an Microsoft 365 subscription, you'll similarly have to create a team for members of your organisation to join, and you can easily add individuals, groups or every member of your organisation to your team.
 Larger companies can have dedicated teams for every department.